MrEbabi/Global-Coupons-for-Woocommerce-Plugin/README.md

 Planned Version: 1.0.1:

 Ongoing: Options - Premium admin submenus.
+README and plugin page will be updated.